Techniques to Ensure Alignment Without Relying on Meetings

 Example:

-Body — Organize the information clearly
+Body — Organize information clearly

 Example:

-Requests — Make responsibilities clear
+Requests — Assign responsibilities and deadlines

 Example:

-- [@Maria] — Review the document by June 10.
+• @Maria — Review the document by June 10.

-Closing — Keep the channel open for questions
+Closing — Keep the channel open

 Example: